1, 2, 3, 4....

 The University Choir is our largest group, numbering up to 120 singers each year.
 You'll usually perform twice a year in local venues, including in the Portsmouth cathedrals, and take part in the University Carol Service.
 Recent concerts included works such as Haydn's Nelson Mass and Handel's Messiah.
 We've also collaborated with other local choirs such as the Portsmouth Festival Choir.

 Join our Concert Band and you'll get to play music from the stage and screen, pop songs from various decades and well-known classical pieces and folk songs.
 We welcome all woodwind and brass instruments as well as string bass, drums and percussion.

 Ideally, you should play to grade 3 standard.
 But if you're a beginner and you're keen to develop your learning in a friendly, relaxed environment, you're also welcome.

 If you play an instrument to grade 5 standard, you can join our University orchestra.
-If you're a wind player, you might be asked to audition at the beginning of the academic year due to a high demand for places.
+If you're a wind player, you will be asked to take an informal audition at the beginning of the academic year due to a high demand for places.
 When you become a member of the orchestra, you'll take part in 3 performances a year.